Oovvuu/wp-plugin/README.md

 Run `npm run lint` to run ESLint against all JavaScript files.
 Linting will also happen when running development or production builds.

 Run `phpcs` to run PHP CodeSniffer tests against PHP files.

-# Continuous Integration

-## Travis

-Travis will automatically run `phpcs`, `npm run test`, and `npm run build` (which includes eslint).
-If any of these checks fail, the build will fail.